RiceDope/Callisto/README.md

 - Range of functions that take in standard java collections and turn them into my collection types.
 - Allow all data types to shrink if they end up underpopulated
 - Overload the sort function to be able to specify a comparator.
+- Need to think about determinism (Removing items while an iterator is in effect)

 # Ideas